OSMNames/www.osmnames.org/download.md

 ## Data format details

-The data are generated in the TSV format - a tab separated spreadsheet file with one record per row.
-First row contains the name of columns.
+The data is generated in the TSV format, which is a tab separated spreadsheet file with one record per row.
+The first row contains the name of the columns.
 All characters are utf-8 encoded.
-The files distributed with a release are compressed with gzip.
-Use gunzip or zcat to extract the raw text.
+The files distributed with a release are compressed using gzip.
+We suggest you to use gunzip or zcat to extract the raw text.

-The columns has a fixed order:
+The columns have a fixed order:

 ```
 name 				the name of the feature (default language is en, others available(de,es,fr,ru,zh))